JackMacs/CGDN-SC/README.md

 Description:
 This is the implementation of Improving Chinese Spell Checking with Bi-directional LSTMs and Confusionset based Decision Network.
-Here we providr some demo experimental code and datasets.
+Here we provide some demo experimental code and datasets.

 Environment: